 Not all the horses were as fortunate.
 For a gelding named Austin’s Awesome, help did not arrive soon enough.
 He was sent to slaughter after going through the livestock auction in Athens.
 Yet another horse, Emily’s Dad, was never found. (see photos below of Polish Jig upon her return from her harrowing experience)

 As a result of this experience, Dr. Margaret Ohlinger, Phyllis Shetron, and Valerie Morrison, together with management from Finger Lakes Gaming and Racetrack, began the Finger Lakes Thoroughbred Adoption Program (FLTAP).
+Kitchen Remodeler Long Island can remodel you kitchen to your likings, enhancing the look of your home.
 It is the first Thoroughbred adoption facility in the country to be run as a collaborative effort between racetrack management and horsemen.
 We are hoping our efforts will ensure that all adoptable retiring Thoroughbreds are placed in caring homes.
 With the help of those that support us, we are sure we will be able to attain this goal.